 Tuesday, November 8, 2022 – General Election day

 Registering to Vote

-If you wish to register to vote, please visit https://www.elections.virginia.gov/citizen-portal/index.html or you may stop by the Wesleyan Engaged Office (025 Batten) or Hofheimer Library to fill out a voter registration form.
+If you wish to register to vote in the Commonwealth of VA or adjust your registration, you may visit the Marlins Vote page on the VoteReady VA website or you may stop by the Wesleyan Engaged Office (Clarke 115) or Hofheimer Library to fill out a voter registration form.
 Both sites can register you to vote anywhere in Virginia.

-If you are not going to be able to get to your polling office to vote on election day, you may opt to vote by absentee ballot.
-For those individuals in the Commonwealth of Virginia, please visit: https://www.elections.virginia.gov/citizen-portal/index.html.
+If you are not going to be able to get to your polling office to vote on Election Day, you may opt to vote by absentee ballot.
+For those individuals in the Commonwealth of Virginia, please visit the Virginia Department of Elections website.

 For those who are not registered to vote in the Commonwealth of Virginia, you must start your request for an absentee or vote-by-mail ballot with your state or territorial election office.
 Every state’s voting rules are different, including the rules for who can vote by mail and how to obtain an absentee or mail-in ballot.